 Parsley has come into its own in recent years and has become much more than simply a garnish.
 Cooks who are familiar with this tasty herb know it can hold its flavor if used fresh and added to the end of cooking.

-Parsley brightens and adds a fresh note to those winter beef dishes that can be heavy.
-Some examples:
+Parsley brightens and adds a fresh note to winter beef dishes that can be heavy such as:

 Although not commonly grown indoors, it is possible to grow this biennial herb indoors if you give it time to mature.
 Because it is such a slow growing herb, try to buy a fresh parsley plant late in the summer and bring it indoors for the winter.